wernerglinka/metalsmith-nunjucks-components/src/content/index.md

     backgroundColor: ""
     targetId: ""
     text:
-      title: ""
+      title: "Build better pages with Metalsmith Components"
       header: "h2"
       prose: |-
         Metalsmith Components embrace a modular page building paradigm.
 Rather than using the markdown body for all content, a structured content model is defined in the page fontmatter.
 Frontmatter objects define pages section templates.
 As a result page layout files are much shorter, as the code is organized into smaller component files, components can easily be reused on any page.

         Let's have a look at what that looks like.
+Here is how this page is build:

+        ```yaml
+        ---
+        layout: sections.njk
+        bodyClasses: "home"
+        bodyBackgroundImage: "v1648837357/components-library/components-background_mfr1ag.jpg"

+        seo:
+          title: Metalsmith Nunjucks Components Library
+          description: "A collection of Nunjucks components for use with Metalsmith"
+          socialImage: "v1648838418/components-library/ms-nj-social-image_jb9yox.jpg"
+          canonicalOverwrite: ""

+        sections:
+          - section: home-banner
+            ...
+          - section: intro

+          - section: media
+            ...
+        ---
+        ```
+        - `layout` is used to determine which template to use for the page.
+        - `bodyClasses` is used to add classes to the body tag.
+        - `bodyBackgroundImage` sets the background image for the body.
+        - The `seo` object contains the SEO metadata for the page.
+        - The `sections` array contains the sections to be rendered on the page.

+        Here we see that the page is built with a `sections` array.
+Let's have a closer look at the media section.

+        ## Composable Sections

-        This example shows a simplified media section that is used as a hero banner and is composed of base components.
-The media section has a title, sub title, some text and an image.
-It also has the option of using multiple call-to-actions.
+        This following code example shows a simplified media section, which is composed of the base components `text`, `ctas` and `image`.

         ```yaml
         section: media